Volunteer in Kenya

 There are no special skills required for this project, but passion for helping people in need is a definite must.

-Volunteer in Kenya: Project Locations and Free Time Options
+Volunteer in Nepal: Project Locations and Free Time Options

 Global's volunteer in Kenya project is in Nairobi, the capital and largest city in Kenya.
 The colorful combinations of culture and modern living are living examples of past meets future.
 There is a solid tourist infrastructure in place that supports day trips and city tour planning.
 Volunteers can spend free time in the National Museum or Nairobi National Park.
 The city is a hub for safari launches and there are many opportunities for different length excursions.
 There are also crocodile farms and nature trails to explore, along with the standard pulsing city options for travelers.